 Don’t forget to edit

 Your shoot may be over, but your product photos aren't done yet.
-It's time for editing to take the main stage, bring out your photos' best qualities and help you convey the perfect brand message.
+It's time for editing to take the main stage, bring out your photos' best qualities, and help you convey the perfect brand message.
 Most of the camera programs listed above offer intuitive editing tools.
-If you’re looking for more, Photoshop Touch and AfterLight are great choices as well.
+If you’re looking for more, AfterLight is a great choice as well.

 To get a head start on getting that perfect product photo, try playing around with these basic settings:

 - Brightness: Increasing the brightness of your image will hide any imperfections and give it an attractive glow.